hfutami/distill-bert-for-seq2seq-asr/README.md

 ### Pre-train BERT

+We trained them on BCCWJ-LB and BCCWJ-PB first, then on the transcriptions of CSJ-APS and CSJ-SPS.
-We used TITAN X (12GB) x3 for pre-training.
+We used TITAN X (12GB) x3 for pre-training (about 4 days).

 ```
 (cd: ./bert)